crawl/crawl/crawl-ref/INSTALL.md

 ### .des level compiler

-Crawl uses a level compiler to read the level design (.des) files in the `source/dat` directory.
+DCSS uses a level compiler to read the level design (.des) files in the `source/dat` directory.

 If you're using one of standard makefile, the steps described in this section